hphelion/documentation/devplatform/1.2/windows/windows_building_and_deploying.md

 2. Once the image gets created, the image will be initialized automatically.

 ## Enabling Windows and SQL Server in your ALS cluster {#enabling}
+Note that you can do this [through the Horizon console](/helion/devplatform/1.2/growcluster) instead of the command line if you prefer.
 ### Add Windows DEA

 1. Create a yml file to add (e.g. <code>manifest.yml</code>)